Opinion post: Written by Chris Mercer – Founder of Campaign Against Canned Hunting

 Quoting himself: “As I stated in 2007, the beneficiaries of a complete ban on all legal ivory trade are the poachers, criminal gangs and corrupt officials who drive the illegal trade — and who the campaigners suppose they are opposing,” said Mr Lapointe.
 “Of course, the animal rights groups themselves raise billions of dollars through their campaigns in the United States and Europe, so a ban also satisfies their financial needs”.

 Lapointe’s argument is: there was a ban; there was also a surge in poaching; ergo, the ban must have caused it.
 This is a perfect example of the ‘my dog is a cat’ syllogism.
 How simplistic.
 How childish.
 If only it were that simple.
-No doubt he would argue that the only way to save whales is by whaling, and that any ban would merely ‘satisfy the financial needs’ of Sea Shepherd.
+No doubt he would argue that the only way to save whales is by whaling and that any ban would merely ‘satisfy the financial needs’ of Sea Shepherd.

-Actually there were many causes for the upsurge in poaching, including the rise of affluence in China and the rest of Asia, as well as the CITES-approved ivory stockpile releases in 1997, 2000 and 2008.
+Actually, there were many causes for the upsurge in poaching, including the rise of affluence in China and the rest of Asia, as well as the CITES-approved ivory stockpile releases in 1997, 2000 and 2008.

 The truth is that saving Africa’s wildlife is a hideously complex and deep issue involving environmental, political, socio-economic, cultural and geopolitical considerations.
-One political hot potato is human population explosion in Africa (mirrored elsewhere).
+One political hot potato is the human population explosion in Africa (mirrored elsewhere).
 Rapidly expanding human populations overwhelms all social services such as health and education, the economy and ultimately the ecology.
 Poverty and unemployment are the inevitable consequence, and animal rights campaigners are not responsible for poverty and unemployment in Africa.

 Another contributor to the demise of wildlife is that some African governments and administrations are notoriously corrupt.
 Some years ago, I was travelling through a ‘protected’ wilderness area near the Zambezi River.
 Such marvellous wilderness – and yet there was no wildlife to be seen.
 We could not understand why.
 Then we came across the game ranger’s camp and right there, strung up on wires all around the camp, were hundreds of pieces of meat drying in the sun to be turned into biltong and sold.
 Give a man like that a government vehicle, a government rifle and salary and all you are doing is equipping him to run his own private game butchery business.

-The dwindling wildlife areas in Africa are precious resources which ought to be ferociously protected by governments.
+The dwindling wildlife areas in Africa are precious resources that ought to be ferociously protected by governments.
 Alas, trees and animals do not vote and therefore get no money from patronage-dependent political structures.
 And into this vacuum where governance and protection should exist comes the hunting industry, trumpeting (excuse the pun!) its conservation credentials.

 Game farmers point at the infrastructure they have built and the control that they exercise over their fenced-off ranches and claim righteously that they are the only defence standing between the wildlife and the rapacious poachers who would kill all the animals, whereas the hunters will only kill some of the animals.
 What on earth does this have to do with conservation?
 Domesticating wild animals and then rearing them like sheep to be slaughtered by hunters is not conservation, it is farming with alternative livestock.
 Farming for commercial purposes should never be confused with conservation, which is the preservation of natural functioning ecosystems for their own sakes.